yuqiii-wang/KnowledgeNotes/languages/java/spring/spring.md

 ```

 Beans can be defined using annotations like `@Component`, `@Service`, `@Repository`, `@Controller`, or `@Bean` methods in @Configuration classes.

+### Multiple Bean Definition Resolution

+When Spring encounters multiple beans of the same type, it cannot decide which one to inject automatically.
+This will result in a `NoUniqueBeanDefinitionException` unless:

+* Use `@Primary` to mark one bean as the default.
+* Use `Qualifier` to explicitly specify which bean to inject.

 ### Reflection